jesuscript/staticsite-stuff/src/content/main.md

 ##### Validators

-These guys validate both the master chain and a subset of Child chains.
+These actors validate both the master chain and a subset of Child chains.
 They are bonded by their tokens, or the tokens of their delegators.

 ##### Collators

 Collators run a full node of an underlying child chain and help validators by passing them blocks for them to validate.
 They also monitor for new transactions from both chain users and other chains.

-##### Fisherman
+##### Fishermen

-These guys monitor the network for invalid blocks which have been declared valid.
+These actors monitor the network for invalid blocks which have been declared valid.
 When this happens they are able to submit a proof that a block is invalid to capture a reward from the bonded validators.

 ### Network in a nutshell: big, fast, spartan and extensible.